-According to the DSM-5, approximately 2.4% of the population of the United States suffers from the mental disorder known as avoidant personality disorder (APD).
+According to the DSM-5, approximately 2.4% of the population of the United States suffers from this mental disorder.
 That translates to roughly 1 in 40 people, which mean that the average person has regular contact with at least one (possibly more than one) person suffering from this disorder.
 Despite that, in good part due to the symptoms of the disorder, this mental disorder remains a hidden disorder that few are aware of or able to identify people who suffer from it.

 The DSM-5 identifies seven symptoms that are commonly associated with APD.
 Any particular individual suffering from the disorder may not show all of these symptoms, but will show a majority of them.
 These symptoms are:

 - Avoidance of activities, in both work and school, which require all but the most trivial amounts of social interactions, due to a fear of negative feedback

 - Refusal to interact with people unless clear signs of acceptance or invitation have been given in advance

 - Keeping feelings and emotions highly in check when interacting in a close relationships for fear of ridicule

 - Overwhelming fear of any type of criticism while engaged in common social activities

 - Allows feelings of inadequacy to interfere with ability to interact with others during initial social interactions

 - Is actively self deprecating and has a negative opinion of self and own accomplishments